 Dish Networks’ Hopper device has spurred a considerable amount of legal controversy.
 Recently, that controversy made its way into the official award ceremony of the Consumer Electronics Show.

 Dish released its Hopper DVR in May 2012.
 The Hopper’s “Primetime Anytime” feature automatically records the entire primetime lineups of CBS, ABC, FOX, and NBC.
-During playback, the “Auto Hop” feature automatically skips commercials.
-A few weeks after the announcement, CBS, Fox, and NBC sued Dish in the Central… More
+During playback, the “Auto Hop” feature automatically skips commercials. … More